Browse by Medical Category

 The Department of Anesthesia, Critical Care and Pain Medicine at Massachusetts General Hospital is committed to providing the highest quality and safest care to our patients.

 The Quality Assurance (QA) Committee is responsible for the review, follow-up and educational debrief of patient safety events and situations with the potential to cause harm.
-We take a systems approach and with each case seek to determine how we can improve our processes to prevent similar events from occurring in the future.
-The QA Committee also provides a Peer Support Program that focuses on the well-being of clinicians involved in serious events.
+We take a systems view and just-culture approach to determine how we can improve our processes to prevent similar events from occurring in the future.
+The committee is made up of a cross-section of faculty, chief residents, CRNAs and nurses.
+Lessons learned are shared in department M&Ms, clinical case conferences, a monthly Quality and Safety newsletter and clinician emails.
+The QA Committee also provides a Peer Support Program: departmental members who have been chosen by their peers have undergone specific training to support others during challenging times and are deployed to support the well-being of colleagues involved in serious events.

 The QA Committee works closely with the Quality and Safety Improvement Committee (QSIC), a process improvement group responsible for the implementation of recommendations from the QA Committee and suggestions shared by department clinicians.
+Its members include faculty anesthesiologists, fellows, residents, CRNAs, nurses and administrative staff.
+It is very common to have device inventors, pharmacists and health information technology experts attend our meetings as well, for input and collaboration.
 An editorial published in the February 2014 issue of Anesthesiology explains our philosophy on the integration of quality assurance and quality improvement activities.
 Read the article (PubMed login required)

 Some of the QSIC’s improvement efforts have included: